550+ 5-Star ReviewsWhatsApp

 How Does Plymouth Medical School Look At The UCAT?

-Plymouth UCAT Cut Off 2024 for 2025 entry
+Plymouth UCAT Cut Off in 2026 for 2027 Entry A100 Medicine

 Holistic assessment based on GCSE, A Level (or predictions) and UCAT Score.

-For the 2023 Entry, there were official UCAT Cut Off scores for Plymouth Medical School: 2680 (Home), 2330 (UKWPMED), and 2440 (International).
+For the 2023 Entry, there were official UCAT Cut Off scores for Plymouth Medical School (/3600): 2680 (Home), 2330 (UKWPMED), and 2440 (International).

 Selection process (2023 Entry): What is used?
 Predicted or achieved academic outcomes, UCAT or GAMSAT scores, Contextual Markers for Widening Participation applicants (some of which data must be gathered outside of the application received from UCAS).